Grunticus03/ElasticMARC/README.md

 | Startup Type: | Automatic |
 <br/>
 <br/>
-12. Select, Install Service and click OK to finish.
+12. Select, Install Service and click OK to finish.<br/>
 13. In the administrative CMD prompt enter the following to start the Logstash service.<br/>
 		Powershell -c Start-Service Logstash<br/><br/>
 ***Logstash installation is now complete!***
 <br/>